danhouldsworth/helloBareMetal/6.Interupts/TASK.md

 PreRead : Read and list all the interupts available for our chip

 1. Enable the interupt for (and disable all others) a pin input.
 Act on it to flash a LED for 1 second.
+2. Use the interrupt to have a push button reliably toggle between 2 LEDs.
+3. Show the multitasking cababilities by controlling LED1, while LED2 is steadily blinking
-2. Repeat but using the Serial Rx UART interupt.
+4. Repeat but using the Serial Rx UART interupt.
+(Parking downhill!)

 ## Bonus